Why Live in Wenonah

 Is Wenonah a good place to live?

 Wenonah is a good place to live.
-Wenonah is considered car-dependent and somewhat bikeable with some transit options.
-Wenonah is a suburban neighborhood.
-Wenonah has 6 parks for recreational activities.
+Wenonah is considered car-dependent and very bikeable with good transit options.
+Wenonah is a suburban neighborhood with a crime score of 4, on par with the average neighborhood in the U.S. Wenonah has 6 parks for recreational activities.
 It is somewhat dense in population with 8.8 people per acre and a median age of 38.
-The average household income is $103,823 which is above the national average.
+The average household income is $103,823 which is below the national average.
 College graduates make up 46.6% of residents.
 A majority of residents in Wenonah are home owners, with 37% of residents renting and 63% of residents owning their home.
 A

 local real estate agent serving Wenonah can help you decide if this neighborhood is the right one for you.
 Learn more on our